 Method 1.
 Update Device Drivers

 Device Drivers play a crucial role in your drive’s recognition to the computer.
-If the drivers are faulty or obsolete, the process may be obstructed which may result in the “hard drive disappeared” error.
+If the drivers are faulty or obsolete, the process may be obstructed which may result in the disk drive disappeared Windows 10.
 We would need to upgrade the drivers to the latest variant to fix the issue.

 Method 2.
 Change Drive Letter and Paths